TBLgGamin/OptiMate/README.md

 pip install requests
 pip install beautifulsoup4

-**Usage**

-To use the Music Player, you need to follow these steps:

-    Create an instance of the MusicPlayer class.
-    Call the start() method on the player instance.
-    The player will connect to Discord using the provided bot token (TOKEN) and start listening for commands.

 **Available Commands**

 The Music Player supports the following commands when used in a Discord server where the bot is present: